xli20004/xli20004.github.io/README.md

 2. Biomedical hydrogels for tissue engineering scaffolds
 3. Biomineralization and biomimetic synthesis
 4. Biomaterials characterization and surface modification

-## Current Projects

-1. Development of organic-inorganic nano-composites for medical applications (Sichuan University)
-2. Investigation into biomaterials with biofunction for tissue reconstruction (International cooperative key project from Ministry of Science and Technology, granted to Professor Xingdong Zhang)
-3. In situ mineralization of hydrogels for bone substitutes (SYSTF)
-4. Research and development of biomedical materials and related devices （Sichuan key bidding project）
-5. Basic studies of tissue inducing materials (Natioanl key basic study project, Chief Scientist: Professor Zhongwei Gu)

 ## Publication Lists